timacdonald/framework/pr.md

 $html = Cache::value(new LaravelWebsite); // Does not hit the cache
 ```

-In the above example, the value returned from the `resolve` method is stored in memory for the lifetime of the request.
+In the above example, the cached value is stored in memory for the lifetime of the request.
 If the cache object is retrieved again, the in-memory value will be returned rather than hitting the cache.

 When the `hydrate` method is present, the value returned from the `hydrate` method will be memoized.